luitzifa/salt-pillar.get-inconsistency/README.md

         this is from my ext_pillar
 ```

-But still not cached after pillar.items
+But after successfull pillar.items still no success with pillar.get
 ```
 root@testhost[dev]:~ > salt '*' pillar.get foo3
 testhost:
 ```
+Seems not to be an caching issue? pillar.items result would be cached, wouldn't it?

-Now we try a salt-call
+Now we try a salt-call...
 ```
 root@testhost[dev]:~ > salt-call pillar.get foo3
 local:
     this is from my ext_pillar
 ```

-Well, still not cached...
+Well, salt-call succeed but how, where is the difference?
+It doesn't work, hello, cache-che-che-che-e-e-e?
 ```
 root@testhost[dev]:~ > salt '*' pillar.get foo3
 testhost: